Mordr3d1/QA-training-rep/REST_API.md

 # REST API docs

 This is small API for testing.
 This API works for e-courses site. <br>
+!This file shouldn't be edited, it serves as a measure of API correctness!

 route: / <br>
 description: route used to retrieve info about courses available.